pynufft/pynufft/README.md

 Version 0.3.3.10 is a bug-fixed version.

 Experimental support for Python2.
-Some tests pass in Python2.7.15 but Python2 is not recommended.
+Some tests pass in Python2.7.15 but the full support for Python2 is pending.

-Update for Reikna 0.8.0: async keyword is changed to async_
+Remove the keyword async for compatibility reasons because Reikna has changed the keyword to async_.

 ### Summary